MD-CWI/afivo-streamer/README.md

 * The refinement ratio is always 2.
 * There is always a layer of width 1 of ghost cells (however you can always get more data from neighbors)
-* Corner ghost cells can be optionally filled.
+* Corner ghost cells are not automatically filled.
 * Quantities are either cell-centered or face-centered.
 * We use one type of conservative restriction.
-* We implement bi/tri-linear prolongation and injection.
+* We implement linear prolongation and injection.
 * Boundary conditions are provided by the user.
 * Parallellization is provided only for shared memory systems (using OpenMP).

 ### Todo
-* Add more tests, especially for the 3D code
+* Add more streamer example for 3D code
 * Look for "pretty" examples, generate some animations, and put them online.

 ### Features